 Issaquah has promptly met all principal and interest payments of its bonds when due and has never defaulted on a payment of principal or interest on any of its bonds.
 Issaquah has never issued refunding bonds for the purpose of avoiding an impending default.

-The following table shows historical operating results for Issaquah's water utility.
+The following table sets forth historical operating results for Issaquah's water utility.

-Statement of Revenues, Expenditures and Changes in Fund Net Position for Water Utility Fund Fiscal Year Ending December 31
+Summary Statements of Revenues, Expenditures and Changes in Net Position for Water Utility Fund